How to sell a car with a lien

 Steps to selling your vehicle with a lien

-Here are the steps you need to take when selling a car with a lien.
+Here are the steps you can take when selling a car with a lien.

 1. Check to see if there are liens on your vehicle

-Before you sell your vehicle, go to your state’s motor vehicles department’s website.
-Most motor vehicles department websites have a title checking feature that lets you pull up vehicle information.
+Before you sell your vehicle, go to your state’s Department of Motor Vehicles (DMV) website.
+Most DMV websites have a title checking feature that lets you pull up vehicle information.
 Enter your vehicle identification number (VIN) into the feature, and you should be able to see if there is a lien on your car.

-Alternatively, you can call or go to the motor vehicles department to do the same thing.
+Alternatively, you can call or go to the DMV to do check for liens.

 2. Determine how much you need to pay off your loan